lucianonooijen/Personal-Website/content/recruiters.md

 Currently I am available for a project with one or more of the following techniques, or a project where these techniques can be implemented:

+* Unreal Engine 5 for game development
-* Golang for the back-end.
+* Golang for the back-end
 * ReactJS (+Redux) for the front-end
 * React Native (+Expo) for mobile
 * DevOps/Cloud automation with Linux environments
 * Site Reliability Engineering (f.e. with Kubernetes)

-_Unfortunately it is not possible for me to work with environments that require the Windows operating system._
+_Unfortunately it is not possible for me to work with environments that require the Windows operating system, unless a suitable machine is provided by the client._

 To read more about my skills, go to the [expertise page](/expertise).
 Here, my working method is also explained in more detail.